MicrosoftDocs/windows-dev-docs/terminal/customize-settings/profile-settings.md

 ### Background image stretch mode

 You can set how the background image is resized to fill the window.
-More information can be found on the [background images page](./../background-images.md).

 **Property name:** `backgroundImageStretchMode`